louisotieno2001/Feraj-Energy-Limited/docs/troubleshooting/PRODUCTS_NOT_LOADING.md

 **Expected Results**:
 - RLS enabled: ✅ `rowsecurity` should be `true`
-- Policies count: ✅ Should have 5 policies:
+- Policies count: ✅ Should include:
-  - "Admins can view all products"
+  - "Staff can view all products" (admin/co_admin/employee with permission)
-  - "Admins can insert products"
+  - "Staff can insert products"
-  - "Admins can update products"
+  - "Staff can update products"
-  - "Admins can delete products"
+  - "Staff can delete products"
   - "Anyone can view active products"

 **If RLS not enabled or policies missing** → Go to Fix #2